AaronAmberman/VTS.Data/README.md

-# VTS.Data
+# VTS
 An API that contains a VTS mission file reader and writer for VTOL VR as well as data abstractions for runtime management of data.

-## At a Glance
-It is a very small and lightweight API that only has a handful of types that make it work.

-### Strings
-All the various keyword strings for the VTS file were moved into their own class for easy management.
+The base namespace contains a KeywordStrings class and all the various keyword strings for the VTS file were moved there for easy management and access.

-### VtsWriter
-The writer that reads the runtime object and writes the object graph to the file.
-This type is static and only has 1 public method, *WriteVtsFile*.

-### VtsReader
-The reader that reads through the file and constructs the object graph from the file.
-This type is static and only has 1 public method, *ReadVtsFile*.

-### VtsFileLineData
-Helps manage and identify data in a line of text in the file.

-### VtsProperty
-Represents any property on any object type from within the VTS file.
+## VTS.Data.Raw
+This namespace contains classes that enable the reader and writer to do their work reading and writing VTS files.

 ### VtsBaseObject
 An abstract base class for VTS objects.

-### VtsCustomScenarioObject
-The object wrapper for the all the generic objects and properties from inside the VTS file.

 ### VtsObject
 The generic wrapper for all constructs in the VTS file.
 Contains children, parent and properties for easily traversable and searchable data.

+### VtsCustomScenarioObject
+The object wrapper for the all the generic objects and properties from inside the VTS file.

+### VtsProperty
+Represents any property on any object type from within the VTS file.

+### VtsFileLineData
+Helps manage and identify data in a line of text in the VTS file.
+Powers the reader in scrapping data from the VTS file to transcribe it to VTS objects.

 ## Objects
 All objects (UnitSpawner, UnitFields, CONDITIONAL, EventInfo, etc.) will appear as children on the VtsCustomScenarioObject.
 Each object has properties that describe itself, children that are descendants of that object as well as a parent reference (this is not true for the VtsCustomScenarioObject as that is the root).

+## VTS.File
+### VtsWriter
+The writer that reads the VtsCustomScenarioObject runtime object and writes the its object graph to the VTS file.
+This type is static and only has 1 public method, *WriteVtsFile*.

+### VtsReader
+The reader that reads through the file and constructs the object graph from the file.
+This type is static and only has 1 public method, *ReadVtsFile*.

-### Reading Usage
+### VTS.Data.Raw Reading Usage
 ```
 VtsCustomScenarioObject vtsCustomScenarioObject = VtsReader.ReadVtsFile(file);
 ```